pbrubaker/perforce-mini/README.md

       # the data directory on the host system.
       - PERFORCE_UID=1000
       - PERFORCE_GID=1000
+      # Enable Unicode support on the server.
+Set to '1' or 'true to enable.
+      - $UNICODE=false
+      # Enable case insensitivity support on the server.
+Set to '1' or 'true to enable.
+      - $CASE_INSENSITIVE=true
     ports:
       # The port to expose.
 Make sure it matches the P4PORT environment variable.
       - 1666:1666